arduino/arduino-iotcloud-gcal-sync/README.md

 Each calendar in Google Calendar that needs to be configured in order to give edit rights to the same service account.

 Additionally, we need to inform the program of which rooms we want to monitor and how to connect to Arduino IoTCloud.
-For this prupose, create a file "config.json" with the following structure:
+For this purpose, create a file "config.json" with the following structure:

 ```